More importantly, what does it mean for your agency?

 - Convert it into coins and swim around in it all day?

-Let’s dig into what “cash is king” means for your business, and the opportunities having it under control will bring.
+Let’s dig into what “cash is king” means for your business, and the benefits of cash flow forecasting for agencies.

 I got 99 problems